kl80/nrf24le1prog/README.md

 - <b>nrf24le1prog validate code <i>\<filename></i></b> - compare firmware in device and file, only first bytes will be compared if file length is less then 16kb
 - <b>nrf24le1prog erase code</b> - erases all code pages, it's not erase all which can break device, it doesn't clear infopage and nvl memory

-#How to build:
+#How to build
 1. AVRasp - open console, go to avrasp folder, type <b>make clean hex</b>, requires avr-gcc in path. nrf24le1prog_asp.hex should be downloaded to AVRasp hardware.
 2. Command line utility - open console, go to prog folder, type <b>make clean prog</b>, requires libusb installed and added to path.

-#Connect to nRF24LE1.
+#Connect to nRF24LE1

 ----------------
 #Программатор для nRF24LE1 на основе AVRasp